 Pier and Beam Foundation are also called as post and beam foundation, commonly used in the areas where water (flooding) is a potential hazard and soil have a significant clay content are likely to swell (when wet) and shrink (when dry).

-As the name indicates, this floor system is comprised of:
+As the name indicates, it comprised of:

-Pier and Beam Foundation Spacing:
+Introduction to Pier and Beam Foundation: